ThammaD4r6/FinalProjectSE65/README.md

 # FinalProjectSE65

-This projecr is a part of SC362102 Software Engineering in IT program at College of Computing, Khon Kean University.
+This project is a part of SC362102 Software Engineering in IT program at College of Computing, Khon Kean University.

 --
 How to run